Now taking consultations for surgery in 2026

 Meet Your Male Breast Operation Specialist

-Dr Rohit Kumar is an Australian board-certified Specialist Plastic Surgeon (MED0001630444) with over 15 years of experience helping patients achieve natural, long-lasting results.
+Dr Rohit Kumar is an Australian board-certified Specialist Plastic Surgeon (MED0001630444) with over 15 years of experience performing breast and body procedures.

-As a Sydney surgeon, his particular focus is on breast and body procedures, especially body contouring for those who have undergone significant weight loss or are dealing with developmental or age-related changes.
+As a Sydney surgeon, his focus includes breast and body procedures, particularly body contouring for those who have undergone significant weight loss or are dealing with developmental or age-related changes.

-Dr Kumar has a strong interest in reshaping and refining areas most affected by weight loss, including the chest, abdomen, back, arms, thighs, hips and buttocks.
-His approach blends surgical expertise with an understanding of the personal and physical impact these changes can have on your life.
+Dr Kumar performs surgery on areas commonly affected by weight changes, including the chest, abdomen, back, arms, thighs, hips, and buttocks.
+His approach combines surgical expertise with careful consideration of each patient’s physical circumstances.

 Learn more about Dr Kumar’s background and approach on his profile page.